Daniel-Liu-c0deb0t/General-Algorithms/README.md

 ### Dijkstra:
 Python code for finding the shortest path between two nodes in a graph using Dijkstra's shortest path algorithm.

+### PrimMST:
+Python code for finding the minimum spanning tree of a graph using Prim's MST algorithm.